Pennsylvania Roads - PA 73

 WB at PA 232, the first photo inside Philadelphia and a look at the standard tiny Philly shield/assembly.

-WB at US 13 and then US 1.
-One of the three shields is DOT style, one is completely wrong even for Philadelphia style, and one should be tossed in the junkyard.
+WB at US 13, just past it by the third photo, and onward.
+One of these shields is DOT style, one is standard Philadelphia issue, one is completely wrong even for Philadelphia, and the first one should be tossed in the junkyard.

 At and past US 1 (this one is past) are amusing shield errors like this.
 US/PA shield swaps are becoming more common on Philly street signs.